bitfwdcommunity/Blockathon/README.md

 Attendees are often averse to building on top of platforms and datasets that could disappear or will incur usage fees after an event, try to avoid companies making resources available only for the duration of the event and communicate clearly the risk of building on top of any alpha or beta APIs.

 ### Local API testbeds Optional

 Where possible test servers for the APIs should be setup on the local network, this allows development to continue in the event of internet failure, and also isolates the live API’s from the increased usage the hack day will cause.

 ## Prizes

-Not every hack day needs prizes
+Not every hack day needs prizes so make sure it's not all about the money/toys.
 Some people go to hack days to learn, or to play.
-Having one team go home with enormous prizes and many other teams go home with nothing may sour the end of the event.
-Make sure it’s not all about the money/toys.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]
-Prizes per team member
-Prizes must be divisible to encourage teamwork: it is very hard to slice an iPod into three bits.
-If you wish to give away physical goods there should be enough that they may be given to each member of a reasonably sized team.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Avoid service prizes
-Discounts and credit for an API, face time with a company’s CEO, or development resources to continue a hack make for poor prizes (with obvious exceptions such as of companies offering music/video streaming services or online stores) and are likely to just disappoint the winning team.
-When organizations/individuals wish to pursue further.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]
+However if you do choose to award them prizes,make sure it is divisible to encourage teamwork.
+Commonly in blockathons, it is some cryptocurrencies.

-Remember, the hackathon is about the winner or prizes.
-Its the experience! [[2](https://github.com/kinlane/hack-weekends-guide#2-hack-weekends---httphackweekendscom)]
+Remember, the hackathon is not about the winner or prizes.
+It's about the learning, experience and community :)

 # MARKETING
+Now that you have planned all the pre-requisites of the Blockathon, now it's time to start marketing the event.
+The aim of marketing the event is to get as many people to come 'hack' and be a part of the Blockchain community.

 ## Website